emancid/cyclops/INSTALL.md

 				./testing		## TESTING CYCLOPS TOOLS AND YOUR OWN CYC TOOLS

        	- WARNING: Rename .template for each one it change , best practice is copy the file without .template and change new file.
-	- WARNING: Files with * is mandatory to be configurated previously to run cyclops
+	- WARNING: Files with * are mandatory to be configurated previously to run cyclops

     6. HA CYCLOPS ENVIRONMENT NOTES [OPTIONAL]
     ----------------------------------------------------------------------------------------------------------